Care instructions

 • Intensive oil or wax treatment

-Should your sculpture ever be damaged or require a refresh after years, I offer professional restoration services.
+Should your sculpture ever be damaged or require refreshment after many years, I offer professional restoration services.